AlexanderRozov/Charged-Const/README.md

 - For demonstration shown, the creation of the interface and the implementation of the simplest geoi. primitives
 - Anticipating the question of where their comments are, there are no such requirements of the customer
-- This example shows the claimed skills in a Lin vacancy. algebra, etc.
+- This example shows the claimed skills in algebra, etc.
 - The project is built for VS 2019